snazrul1/Shingho/developer_gudelines/README.md

 ## Style
 - All codes must adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/)
-- Variables names are to be meaningful and underscore delimiter separated.
+- Variables names must be meaningful and underscore delimiter separated.
   - e.g. **variable_name** instead of **variableName**
 - Indents are to be 4 spaces long